 Heather Young, dean emerita at the Betty Irene Moore School of Nursing at the University of California, Davis (and co-author of this report) explains that, “Too often (family caregivers) are unprepared and do not get the support they need to assume these important roles.”

 Asking for support and training in new tasks is vital for family caregivers.
 Families who need in home care in Portage, MI or other Michigan communities and decide to partner with an experienced in-home care provider, such as Home Sweet Home In-Home Care, can help to eliminate the trepidation and anxiety in managing care in the home successfully.
 Our caregivers are professionally trained in the many intricacies of aging care and can provide members of the family with necessary assistance and education.
-We also offer safe, reliable respite care services that make it possible for family caregivers to step back from their care duties while knowing a senior loved one will be safe and well cared for by the best caregivers St. Joseph, MI and the surrounding cities have to offer.
+We also offer safe, reliable respite care services that make it possible for family caregivers to step back from their care duties while knowing a senior loved one will be safe and well cared for with professional in-home elder care Kalamazoo and the surrounding cities have to offer.

 Contact us at (866) 229-2505, or at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, and (269) 963-9888 in Battle Creek for a complimentary in-home consultation to learn more.